Cal Barnes: Career

-On April 24, 2020, Barnes partnered with Wefunder to bring The Astrid Experience to the platform.
-The project was successfully funded on November 1, 2020.
+The Astrid Experience had its world premiere at the Laemmle Royal Theatre in Santa Monica, CA on March 23, 2023.
+On March 25, 2023, Barnes and That released the film on the Official Noblehooks Productions Youtube channel to 2.5 thousand subscribers.
+The film has subsequently been released by Tubi, Amazon Prime Video, and Apple TV. and in 2025 was ranked #5 on FandomWire Magazine's 'Top 10 Movies Shot on iPhone', behind Sean Baker's Tangerine.

 On October 27, 2021, Barnes published his second novel, Son of Neverland, a Peter Pan sequel that takes place one hundred years into the future.
 The novel hit the #1 new release for mythology and folklore fantasy fiction on Amazon for the month of November, 2021.
 In honor of J.M.
 Barrie's legacy and support of children's hospitals, Barnes and the publisher set up a charitable fund to continue the endowment.
 On the official website and in the recitals of the novel Barnes and publisher state that "10% of the net proceeds from this book will go directly towards supporting children’s hospitals, charities, organizations, institutions, and causes worldwide that are designed to keep children safe, healthy, creative, imaginative, and ultimately make their lives better."

+In an Interview with Revamp Magazine in March, 2023, Barnes confirmed that he's attached to play Peter Pan in the franchise.
+"I am the character," Barnes says.
+"I'm attached to play Peter, and the novel art has already been created in my likeness, so it's well on its way."

+Son of Neverland and the Kingdom of Time, the second book in the series, was released on October 29th, 2025.